Connecticut Consumer Collection Agency Bond: A Comprehensive Guide

-The Connecticut Consumer Collection Agency surety bond can cost anywhere between $375 to $1,250 per year.
+The Connecticut Consumer Collection Agency surety bond can cost anywhere between $375 to $1,250 per year or $38 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost of the $50,000 bond requirement.

 $50,000 Consumer Collection Agency Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|